 Anyone paying the slightest bit of attention to this blog would be able to discern rather quickly which side of the debate I would be on—with the human rights activists, against the conservatives.
 But there is an irony to all of this.
 This notion, that family members should not testify against one another in court, that to do so is somehow an invasion of the sacred marital union and familial privacy, and that the state should not therefore interfere with such private affairs, is one that is Western in conception, Western in its normative framework, and Western in its historic application.
 It is, let me absolutely clear, absolutely and entirely foreign to the shari’a—conceptually, normatively and in application.

-Those who want to find a Muslim acting as a shari’a apologist should go elsewhere, I’ve been fairly clear on where I stand respecting the shari’a, certainly not in entirety but as it has been mediated through the work of medieval scholars producing the classical fiqh—and I have described that historic work as severely problematic on any number of fronts, women’s rights among them.
+Those who want to find a Muslim acting as a shari’a apologist should go elsewhere, I’ve been fairly clear on where I stand respecting the shari’a, certainly not in its idealist conception but as it has been articulated through the work of medieval scholars producing the classical fiqh—and I have described that historic work (the classical fiqh, not the shari'a as a concept, to emphasize the matter) as severely problematic on any number of fronts, women’s rights among them.
 Hence, for example, the other proposed Afghan legislation getting attention, making child marriage easier for a father to engage in (or so we are told) does have shari’a antecedents, those which I have set forth at length elsewhere.
 This, however, does not.

 Even those elements of the classical fiqh that might be fairly described as gender discriminatory demonstrate this.
 How does a man dissolve his marriage under the classical rules?
 He declares himself divorced.
 How does a woman?
 She has to have cause, and she then has to go to court.
 The judge evaluates the case and is empowered to dissolve the marriage.
 In other words, she sues her husband.
 Nor is dissolution the only basis upon which a wife might sue her husband.
 She can sue him because it is his obligation to maintain the family home, and she can attach his assets if he fails to fulfill that obligation.
 Ottoman court records are filled with such cases, to say nothing of the extensive Egyptian and Iraqi court files I have myself reviewed on this subject.